Sacramento Wrongful Death Lawyer

 Compensation for monetary losses are associated with the death and are meant to compensate the estate.
 They have fixed dollar amounts and may include:

 - Funeral and burial expenses

-- Medical expenses and hospital bills for the deceased
+- Medical expenses and medical bills for the deceased, including hospital bills

-- Lost income and income potential for the deceased
+- Lost income and future earnings for the deceased

 Compensation for personal losses are tailored to the surviving family members and may include:

 Punitive damages may also be recovered in a wrongful death lawsuit in the state of California.

 Common Causes of Wrongful Death

 Wrongful death cases arise in numerous ways in and around the Sacramento area.
 At Rosenthal Law, our qualified wrongful death attorneys have extensive experience helping clients who have been injured due to the following fatal accidents:

 - Commercial truck accidents